-This leaflet explains about inguinal hernias and hydroceles and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for an operation to repair them.
+This leaflet explains about inguinal hernias and hydroceles and what happens when a child comes to Great Ormond Street Hospital (GOSH) for an operation to repair them.

-While your child was developing in the womb, the testicles were developing inside the abdomen.
+While children develop in the womb, the testicles were developing inside the abdomen.
 Towards the end of pregnancy, each testicle creates a passage (process vaginalis) as it travels into the scrotum.

 If this passage fails to close and is quite wide, the abdominal lining and sometimes bowel can bulge through it, causing a lump to form in the groin area.
 This is called an inguinal hernia.